 about

 Salt of the Earth formed in 2011 as a partnership between visionary winery owners, Andrew and Laurel Quady, veteran Moscato winemaker, Michael Blaylock, and expert Moscato growers, Denis and Teri Prosperi.
-Their mission is to produce uncompromising Moscato for the very best value.
+Their mission is to produce unparalleled Moscato for the very best value.
 Salt of the Earth wines are made at Quady Winery in Madera, California, home of the sweet wine specialists.

 andrew and laurel quady